Lucaspbruno/Bank-Project/README.md

 - Account Statement
 - Exit

-This is the first version, but in the future, my intention is to commit the second version to this repository.
+On This first version, you can interact with the functions and add or retire your virtual "money".
+My plan for the future is commit a new version that will have additional functions and new interactions.

 ##Language 📖